jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ## Selection Sort

-Selection sort works in a similar fashion to Bubble sort however its a bit more efficient in that keeps track of the lowest values position as it is discovered and only at the end of the loop does it perform a swap.
+Selection sort works in a similar fashion to Bubble sort however its a bit more efficient.
+It keeps track of the lowest value as it is discovered and, only at the end of the loop, does it perform a single swap.

 Here is visual that conveys that logic.